point85/caliper/README.md

 # Caliper
 The Caliper project manages units of measure and conversions between them.
 Caliper is designed to be simple to use, yet comprehensive.
 It includes a large number of pre-defined units of measure commonly found in science, engineering, technology and the household.
 These recognized systems of measurement include the International System of Units (SI), International Customary, United States and British Imperial.
 Custom units of measure can also be created in the Caliper unified measurement system.
 Custom units are specific to a trade or industry such as industrial packaging where units of can, bottle, case and pallet are typical.
+Custom units can be added to the unified system for units that are not pre-defined.

-A Caliper measurement system is a collection of units of measure where each pair has a linear relationship, i.e. y = ax + b where x is the abscissa unit to be converted, y (the ordinate) is the converted unit, a is the scaling factor and b is the offset.
+A Caliper measurement system is a collection of units of measure where each pair has a linear relationship, i.e. y = ax + b where 'x' is the abscissa unit to be converted, 'y' (the ordinate) is the converted unit, 'a' is the scaling factor and 'b' is the offset.
 In the absence of a defined conversion, a unit will always have a conversion to itself.
 A special bridge unit conversion is defined to convert between the fundamental SI and International customary units of mass (i.e. kilogram to pound mass), length (i.e. metre to foot) and temperature (i.e. Kelvin to Rankine).
-A custom unit can define any bridge conversion such as a bottle to US fluid ounces.
+These three bridge conversions permit unit of measure conversions between the two systems.
+A custom unit can define any bridge conversion such as a bottle to US fluid ounces or litres.

 ## Concepts

 The diagram below illustrates these concepts.
 ![Caliper Diagram](https://github.com/point85/caliper/blob/master/doc/CaliperDiagram.png)

 All units are owned by the unified measurement system.
-Units x and y belong to a relational system (such as SI or International Customary).
-So too do units w and z.
-Unit y has a linear conversion to unit x; therefore x must be defined before y can be defined.
-Unit x is also related to y by x = (y - b)/a.
-Unit w has a conversion to unit z.
-Unit x has a bridge conversion defined to unit z (for example a foot to a metre).
-A bridge conversion from z to x is not necessary since it is the inverse of the conversion from x to z.
+Units 'x' and 'y' belong to a relational system (such as SI or International Customary).
+Units 'w' and 'z' belong to a second relational system.
+Unit 'y' has a linear conversion to unit 'x'; therefore 'x' must be defined before 'y' can be defined.
+Unit 'x' is also related to 'y' by x = (y - b)/a.
+Unit 'w' has a conversion to unit 'z'.
+Unit 'x' has a bridge conversion defined to unit 'z' (for example a foot to a metre).
+Note that a bridge conversion from 'z' to 'x' is not necessary since it is the inverse of the conversion from 'x' to 'z'.

 *Scalar Unit*